gagandaroach/rosie/docs/about.md

 Both of these data pools are mounted to each cluster compute node at the same mountpoint.

-This means that from any machine on the cluster, you can access your home folder files and research data files.
+This means that from any machine on the cluster, you can access your home folder files and research data files with the same filepaths.

 ## Software Stack